mist64/cbmbus_doc/4 Standard Serial.md

 After the 60 µs, the sender pulls CLK again to signal that the data is not valid, and releases the DATA line.

 #### 8-27: Repeat steps 5-7 for bits #1 to #7
 The wires are in the same state again as in step 4, before sending the bit.
-The seven remaining bits will be transmitted the same way.
+The seven remaining bits will be transmitted the same way: CLK=1 for 60 µs, then CLK=0 for 60 µs with a data bit on DATA, and so on.

 #### 28: Data is not valid
 ![](docs/cbmbus/serial-29.png =601x131)